deekshaprabhu7/deekshaprabhu/_news/announcement_1.md

 related_posts: false
 ---

-Won the Intel India Embedded Challenge 2014 in the "Internet of Things and Intelligent Systems" category for designing the "Amphibious Rescue and Surveillance Robot - A Modern Hovercraft." :trophy:
+Won the Intel India Embedded Challenge 2014 in the "Internet of Things and Intelligent Systems" category for designing the "Amphibious Rescue and Surveillance Robot - A Modern Hovercraft" :trophy: